Skip to content

 • Intrusive reliving of traumatic events – Reliving through unwanted (intrusive) and recurring memories, often occurs in the form of vivid images or nightmares.
 Intense emotional or physical reactions, such as sweating, heart palpitations, teariness, or panic may also occur when we experience reminders of past disturbing events.

-• Avoiding reminders of the past – Deliberately avoiding activities, places, people, thoughts or feelings associated with the event because they bring back painful memories.
+• Avoiding reminders of the past – Deliberately avoiding activities, places, people, thoughts or feelings associated with the event because this brings back painful memories.

-• Being overly alert or wound up – Sleeping difficulties, irritability and a lack of concentration.
-A person may become easily startled and constantly on the lookout for signs of danger.
+• Being overly alert or wound up – A person may become easily startled and constantly on the lookout for signs of danger (i.e., Hyperarousal), or experience other forms of physical restlessness such as the urge to tap, shake or keep moving (i.e., psychomotor agitation).

-• Feeling isolated or emotionally numb – Losing interest in day-to-day activities, feeling cut off or detached from friends and family, or feeling emotionally flat and numb.
+• Feeling isolated or emotionally numb – Losing interest in day-to-day activities, feeling cut off or detached from friends and family, or feeling emotionally flat and numb (Hypoarousal).

 • Being triggered by present events that share some characteristic or feature that is similar to a previous traumatic experience.

-• Dissociation (Derealization / Depersonalization) – Feeling a disconnection between our sensory experience, sense of thoughts, or our sense of identity.
-Dissociation can range from feeling a mild sense of detachment (daydreaming) to experiencing a more severe disconnection from reality (feeling as if the world is unreal).
+• Dissociation (Derealization / Depersonalization) – Dissociation can range from feeling a mild sense of detachment from the present (daydreaming) to experiencing more intense forms of perceptual disturbances which can include a complete disconnection from reality (this can lead us to feeling as if the world or our ‘sense of Self’ is not real).
+Dissociation is a topic addressed in the following article

 Complex PTSD (c-PTSD)